 The Defense Information Systems Agency, the Pentagon’s IT services arm, has been busy adopting and deploying software-defined networking technology.
 DISA has turned to SDN to make it easier for DOD components and combatant commands to set up networks, deliver services and ensure that networks are secure.

 Although network security was not the primary motivator for DISA’s deployment of SDN, it has been one of the welcome byproducts.
-DISA announced its shift to SDN in June 2017 via a contract with Leidos and AT&T, in which they agreed to engineer and deliver SDN controller technology into the Department of Defense Information Network.
+DISA announced its shift to SDN in 2017, in which they agreed to engineer and deliver SDN controller technology into the Department of Defense Information Network.

 Paul Inverso, the technical manager for Software Defined Enterprise at DISA, says the agency has progressed from piloting SDN initiatives to the deployment of full-scale production services based on software-defined technologies.